The Upper Edge of the Neptune Desert Is Stable Against Photoevaporation: Conclusions

 \end{enumerate}

 We conclude that another mechanism besides photoevaporation must be responsible for carving the upper edge of the Neptune desert.
 Candidate explanations include high-eccentricity migration \citep{Matsakos16, Owen18} and \textit{in situ} formation near the magnetospheric truncation radius of the natal protoplanetary disk \citep{Bailey18}.
 Although our observations cannot distinguish between these two scenarios, future studies of the functional dependence of the desert's upper boundary on stellar properties may yield more insight into the problem.
+This will require a large, statistically uniform sample of hot Jupiters, which will soon be provided by \textit{TESS} \citep{Yee21, Yee22}.
 Additional observations aimed at constraining the presence of long-period planetary companions, for instance with \textit{Gaia} astrometry, could also help to differentiate between these hypotheses.